polimi-cmls-23/group8-hw-JUCE-Synth101/README.md

 - Waveform display
 - Stereo output

-[Here](https://soundcloud.com/roland-rabien/papu) you can listen to the sound effects reproduced by this plugin.

 ## First square oscillator parameters:

-- PW: duty cycle of the squarewave
+- PW: regulates the duty cycle of the squarewave
 - Attack: sets the time it takes for the signal to rise
-- Release: sets the time it takes for the sound to decay when the key is released
+- Release: sets the time it takes for the sound to decay when a key is released
-- Tune: shift in semitones on played sounds
+- Tune: represents a shift in semitones on played sounds
-- Fine: detune effect on the played sound
+- Fine: controls a detune effect on the played sound
-- Sweep: factor that regulates the time interval between when changing frequency during the” sweep effect”
+- Sweep: regulates the duration of notes during the “sweep” effect, this will be clearer in chapter 3.2 and 4
-- Shift: factor that regulates the frequency interval in the “sweep effect”
+- Shift: regulates the frequency interval between consecutive notes in the “sweep” effect, this will be clearer in chapter 3.2 and 4

 ## Second square oscillator parameters:

-- PW: duty cycle of the squarewave
+- PW: regulates the duty cycle of the squarewave
 - Attack: sets the time it takes for the signal to rise

-- Release: sets the time it takes for the sound to decay when the key is released
+- Release: sets the time it takes for the sound to decay when a key is released

-- Tune: shift in semitones on played sounds
+- Tune: represents a shift in semitones on played sounds

-- Fine: detune effect on the played sound
+- Fine: controls a detune effect on the played sound

-- Sweep: factor that regulates the time interval between when changing frequency during the” sweep effect”

-- Shift: factor that regulates the frequency interval in the “sweep effect”

 ## Noise oscillator parameters: